-Notice here that the image file name includes the keywords just as the image alt tag includes the keywords.
+The image file name should include the keywords just as the image alt tag includes the keywords.
 Just be sure that you still have a way to distinguish the images on your site from one another.
 You do not want all of your images using the same keyword or keywords, so notate what is different.
 When naming your images, be as descriptive as possible.
-You want keyword rich words to describe the image to the search engines.
+You want keyword-rich words to describe the image to the search engines.
 Think about how you would easily, efficiently, and effectively describe the image to someone visually impaired.

-As an additional measure of optimizing your images, use you keywords in the captions above or below your images as well.
-For example, if you have an image of a before and after shot (as in the examples above), you might use the following caption:
+As an additional measure of optimizing your images, use your keywords in the captions above or below your images as well.
+For example, if you have an image of a before and after shot, you might use the following caption:

 “Jane says the healthy weight loss plan helped her go from a size 14 to a size 6!”